 F. If we fit a logistic regression model with an indicator of LDL greater than or equal to 160 mg/dL as the response variable and an indicator of 5 year mortality as the predictor of interest, this would reverse the roles these variables had in parts A through C in this question.
 The answer to part A of this question would remain the same, because as two distinct groups (those who died within 5 years and those who survived greater than 5 years) are modeled with two regression parameters (the intercept and the slope), this is still a saturated regression model.
 This logistic regression model will give us the estimated odds of serum LDL greater than or equal to 160 mg/dL for those who died within 5 years and those who survived greater than 5 years, and we can use these odds to calculate the corresponding estimated probabilities of serum LDL greater than or equal to 160 mg/dL for those who died within 5 years and for those who survived greater than 5 years, respectively.
 Since this is a saturated model, we can enter these conditional probabilities and the observed proportions of 5 year mortality and serum LDL greater than or equal to 160 mg/dL into Bayes’ Formula to find the conditional estimated probabilities of 5 year mortality given serum LDL greater than or equal to 160 mg/dL or given serum LDL less than 160 mg/dL.
 From these estimated conditional probabilities, we can then find the estimated odds that are asked for in parts B and C of this question.
 Upon completion of these steps, we found that the answers to parts B and C of this question using this logistic regression model were exactly the same as those found using the original logistic regression model.

+Grade: 1/3.
+The key is the invariance properties of the odds ratios. odds(outcome|exposure)= odds(exposure|outcome).
+But the intercept and the fitted values will not be comparable.

+Grade for Q2: 15/25

 2. A. This is a saturated regression model, because two distinct groups (those who have high serum LDL, greater than or equal to 160 mg/dL, and those who have low serum LDL, less than 160 mg/dL) are modeled with two regression parameters (the intercept and the slope).

+Grade: 2/3.
+You need to point out that it is a linear regression.

 B. For subjects with serum LDL less than 160 mg/dL, the estimated probability of dying within 5 years is 0.170, and hence the corresponding estimated odds of dying within 5 years are 0.205.
 This probability is exactly the same as the observed proportion of subjects with serum LDL less than 160 mg/dL dying within 5 years.

+Grade: 2/3.
+Provide some explanation for the results.
+Saturated linear regression.

 C. For subjects with serum LDL greater than or equal to 160 mg/dL, the estimated probability of dying within 5 years is 0.131, and hence the corresponding estimated odds of dying within 5 years are 0.151.
 This probability is exactly the same as the observed proportion of subjects with serum LDL greater than or equal to 160 mg/dL dying within 5 years.

+Grade: 2/3.
+Same as above